Drinkwise: Kids Absorb Your Drinking

 Launched in June 2008, the Kids Absorb Your Drinking campaign was created to raise awareness of the importance of role-modeling behaviour of parents about their consumption of alcohol.
 In a 2008 media release, DrinkWise cites research that supports the view that there is a strong positive correlation between the way parents drink and how their children grow up to drink.

 Kids and Alcohol Don’t Mix

 In 2010 the Kids and Alcohol Don't Mix campaign informed parents on emerging clinical research undertaken by Professor Ian Hickie at the Sydney University Mind and Brain Institute that indicated that alcohol can cause damage to the developing adolescent brain.

 Drinking – Do it Properly (18–24 year-old Campaign)

 In 2014, DrinkWise Australia launched an Australian first campaign designed to influence young adults (18–24 years) to moderate the intensity and frequency of binge drinking occasions.
 The campaign was developed in response to the prevalence of poor drinking choices by young Australians aged 18–24 years.
 DrinkWise commissioned quantitative and qualitative formative research as well as multiple rounds of concept testing research to ensure the campaign cut through with young adults.

+Never Have I Ever

+In 2025, DrinkWise launched the Never Have I Ever campaign, a national education initiative targeting young Australians—particularly women aged 18–24—to address the relationship between stress, anxiety, and alcohol consumption.
+The campaign was developed in response to DrinkWise-commissioned research finding that nearly three-quarters (72%) of young women in that age group experienced stress often or all of the time, and that almost half (47%) of young women drinking at risky levels reported using alcohol to cope with stress.

+The campaign featured dual Olympic gold medallist Shayna Jack and was supported by medical expert Dr Andrew Rochford as a DrinkWise ambassador.
+Support services listed as campaign partners included ReachOut, a youth mental health service.